 Right-click on the root in the ADSI Edit and select Connect to.

 Here you can choose which Connection Point, Naming Context, or remote computer with LDAP database you want to connect to.

 If you do not know the exact Connection Point Distinguished Name or Naming Contexts, you can select one of the known Naming Context:

 - Default naming context;

-To edit user properties through ADSI Edit, go to the desired location and open the properties of the Active Directory object you need.
+To edit object properties through ADSI Edit, go to the desired container and open the properties of the Active Directory object you need.

-On the Attibute Editor tab, you can view or edit any user properties in AD.
+On the Attribute Editor tab, you can view or edit any user properties in AD.

 For example, you want to hide one of the AD containers in the ADUC snap-in.
 To do this, you need to open the OU properties and change the showInAdvancedViewOnly attribute from False (or Not Set) to True.

-To check current AD schema version via ADSI Edit:
+To check the current AD schema version via ADSI Edit: